 Now that you have content in your DAM, you can decide who gets access.
 Please note that only admins determine the sharing permissions and you can change these permissions at any time.

-For internal sharing permissions, we provide three different tiers: Don't share, To specific members, and To all members.
+For internal sharing permissions, we provide three different tiers: All users, Specific users, and Admins only.

-We also allow you to share content outside of your organization.
-Here we have three different options: External users, Allow members to invite external users to this collection and Allow weblink.
+We also allow you to share documents collections outside of your organization.
+Here we have three different options: External users, Allow members to invite external users to this collection, and Allow weblink.

 Allow members to invite external users to this collection allows all users to follow the steps outlined in the External users section.
 This can only be activated by admins.

-Allow weblink provides a public access weblink, so anyone who sees this link will be able to view the content.
+Allow anonymous users to access this collection provides a public access weblink, so anyone who sees this link will be able to view the collections.